2012 Benghazi attack: Instability in Benghazi

 In April 2012, two former security guards for the consulate threw an IED over the consulate fence; the incident did not cause any casualties.
 Just four days later, a similar bomb was thrown at a four-vehicle convoy carrying the United Nations Special Envoy to Libya, exploding 12 ft from the United Nations envoy's vehicle without injuring anyone.

-In May 2012, an Al-Qaida affiliate calling itself the "Brigades of the Imprisoned Sheikh Omar Abdul Rahman" claimed responsibility for an attack on the International Red Cross (ICRC) office in Benghazi.
+In May 2012, an al-Qaeda affiliate calling itself the "Brigades of the Imprisoned Sheikh Omar Abdul Rahman" claimed responsibility for an attack on the International Red Cross (ICRC) office in Benghazi.
 On August 6, the ICRC suspended operations in Benghazi.
 The head of the ICRC's delegation in Libya said the aid group was "appalled" by the attack and "extremely concerned" about escalating violence in Libya.

-The Brigades of the Imprisoned Sheikh Omar Abdul Rahman released a video of what it said was its detonation of an explosive device outside the gates of the U.S. consulate on June 6, which caused no casualties but blew a hole in the consulate's perimeter wall, described by one individual as "big enough for forty men to go through".
+The Brigades of the Imprisoned Sheikh Omar Abdel-Rahman released a video of what it said was its detonation of an explosive device outside the gates of the U.S. consulate on June 6, which caused no casualties but blew a hole in the consulate's perimeter wall, described by one individual as "big enough for forty men to go through".
 The Brigades claimed that the attack was in response to the killing of Abu Yahya al Libi, a Libyan al-Qaeda leader who had just died in an American drone attack, and was also timed to coincide with the imminent arrival of a United States Diplomat.
 There were no injuries, but the group left behind leaflets promising more attacks against the United States.

 British Ambassador to Libya Dominic Asquith survived an assassination attempt in Benghazi on June 10, 2012.
 Two British protection officers were injured in the attack when their convoy was hit by a rocket-propelled grenade 300 meters from their consulate office.
 The British Foreign Office withdrew all consular staff from Benghazi in late June 2012.

 On June 18, 2012, the Tunisian Consulate in Benghazi was attacked by individuals affiliated with Ansar al-Sharia, allegedly because of "attacks by Tunisian artists against Islam".

 On the day of the attack, two consulate security guards spotted a man in a Libyan police uniform taking pictures of the consulate with his cell phone from a nearby building that was under construction.
 The security guards briefly detained the man before releasing him.
 He drove away in a police car and a complaint was made to the Libyan police station.
 Sean Smith noticed this surveillance, and messaged a friend online around noon, "Assuming we don't die tonight.
 We saw one of our 'police' that guard the compound taking pictures."